Components

 sample frequency

-Then, instantiate the sine wave generator like this:
+OThen, instantiate the sine wave generator like this:

-// Construct a compile-time object, which resolves all fields in your store. constexpr auto sine_o = stored::Sine<stored::YourStore>::objects("/sine/"); // Instantiate the generator, tailored to the available fields in the store. stored::Sine<stored::YourStore, sine_o.flags()> sine{sine_o, yourStore};
+// Construct a compile-time object, which resolves all fields in your store. constexpr auto sine_o = stored::Sine<stored::YourStore>::objects("/sine/"); // Instantiate the generator, tailored to the available fields in the store. stored::Sine<stored::YourStore, sine_o.flags()> sine{sine_o, yourStore};When the parameters of the sine wave are changed while running, they are applied immediately, without a smooth transition.

 Public Types